5. Exhortations, 4:8-6:10

 Given this fact Paul wonders whether his ministry has been for nothing, v11.

 This introductory exhortation, "slipping back into slavery", Barnes, "no turning back", Bruce, "Relapse", Hunter, serves to set the ground for the following exhortations.
-These exhortations are prompted by the fact that many of the Galatian brothers have turned "back again to weak and beggarly elemental spirits", namely, law-obedience for blessing, thus facing Paul with the terrible possibility that his ministry in Galatia "may have been wasted."
+These exhortations are prompted by the fact that many of the Galatian brothers have turned "back again to weak and beggarly elemental spirits", namely, law-obedience for blessing (the heresy of sanctification by obedience), thus facing Paul with the terrible possibility that his ministry in Galatia "may have been wasted."

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.